althealouise/alcruzProject-Types-of-Functions/README.md

 # alcruzProject-Types-of-Functions
 This project is a custom ERC20 token built using the OpenZeppelin library.
 This token follows the ERC20 standard, ensuring compatibility with various wallets, exchanges, and others.
+Additionally, it includes mint, burn, and transfer functionalities to manage the token supply.

 ## Project Submission Requirements
 - "For this project, you will write a smart contract to create your own ERC20 token and deploy it using HardHat or Remix.
 Once deployed, you should be able to interact with it for your walk-through video.
 From your chosen tool, the contract owner should be able to mint tokens to a provided address and any user should be able to burn and transfer tokens."